fingerskier/manthra/README.md

 `considerable careful crafty compositions`

-Wisdom is the application of your knowledge; knowledge is someone's application of their wisdom to you.
+Wisdom is the application of knowledge; knowledge is someone's application of their wisdom to you.